 Lastly, how about major differences when teams haven’t got the ball?

-The influence of foreign coaches on the English game is well-documented, with the likes of Pep Guardiola, Jürgen Klopp, Marcelo Bielsa and Mauricio Pochettino among plenty of others placing a heavy emphasis high-pressing styles when out of possession.
+The influence of foreign coaches on the English game is well-documented, with the likes of Pep Guardiola, Jürgen Klopp, Roberto De Zerbi and Mauricio Pochettino among plenty of others placing a heavy emphasis on high-pressing styles when out of possession.

 And successfully winning the ball back close to the opposition goal does occur more frequently in the top tier, with that number reducing steadily as we drop down the leagues.

 Again, this is not to say that teams do not employ pressing styles in lower leagues.
-Portsmouth’s PPDA of 9.5 – the number of passes they allow their opponents to complete before making a challenge – is tied with Leeds United for the lowest in the football league.
+Both Grimsby Town and Mansfield Town (of League Two) had a PPDA – the number of passes they allow their opponents to complete before making a challenge – of 9.8, lower than any Premier League side in 2022-23.
 It’s just that on average, more of these turnovers happen per game the higher up you go.
 As does the number of shot-ending turnovers too.